Battle Scars (comic book): Reception

 The series holds an average rating of 7.0 by 25 professional critics on the review aggregation website Comic Book Roundup.

-Joey Esposito of IGN stated that while he enjoyed the series as a whole, he still added that "its bizarre and frankly lengthy approach to establish parallels with the Marvel movie universe is painfully uninspired and disappointing.
-While there are nuggets of potential laced in this series' outcome, I'm not sure I have faith in the current state of superhero comics to deliver on it."
+Joey Esposito of IGN wrote that while he enjoyed the series as a whole, he still added that "its bizarre and frankly lengthy approach to establish parallels with the Marvel movie universe is painfully uninspired and disappointing.
+While there are nuggets of potential laced in this series' outcome, I'm not sure I have faith in the current state of superhero comics to deliver on it".
 He also gave credit to the artwork.

-Jamil Scalese of Comics Bulletin stated that many fans of Marvel Comics expressed a generally negative reaction to the series. but explained that while the purpose of it is painfully apparent, the story underneath is not so bad that it does not deserve recognition and that the writers Yost and Eaton pull together a solid tale about a regular guy getting caught up in a world he barely understands and adapting.
+Jamil Scalese of Comics Bulletin thought that many fans of Marvel Comics expressed a generally negative reaction to the series.
+He explained that while the purpose of it is painfully apparent, the story underneath is not so bad that it does not deserve recognition and that the writers Yost and Eaton pull together a solid tale about a regular guy getting caught up in a world he barely understands and adapting.